Create a new immutable Stack containing the values of the provided collection-like.

 Stacks are indexed collections which support very efficient O(1) addition

-and removal from the front using unshift(v)
+and removal from the front using unshift(v) and shift().

-For familiarity, Stack also provides push(v)
+For familiarity, Stack also provides push(v), pop(), and peek(), but

 be aware that they also operate on the front of the list, unlike List or